iamdcj/javascripts/core/scope/README.md

 #### Defining the Scope(s)

-The scopes of a program are determined by the author, that is the code they create informs the engine of the program's intended scopes, then the scopes are cemented during the compilation/interpretation phase of the program’s lifecycle; [scope generation](01-generation).
+The scopes of a program are determined by the author; the code they create informs the engine of the program's intended scopes, then the scopes are cemented during the compilation/interpretation phase of the program’s lifecycle; [scope generation](01-generation).

 Scope defined by the authored source code structure is known as [lexical scope](./lexical-scope).